Consensus Multiplicative Weights Update: Learning to Learn using Projector-based Game Signatures: Learning to reach Nash Equilibria using Game Signatures

 \subsection{RL formulation of signature-based learning in games}

 \textbf{Game signature-based learning.} We use our previous analysis to extend to games the framework developed in \cite{l2o}, where a RL policy $\pi$ outputs the step $\Delta x$ in the function optimization update $x^{t+1} \leftarrow x^t +\Delta x$ as a function of current and past "trajectory information" such as gradient and function value at previous points.
+Since finding one NE of a bimatrix game is PPAD-hard \cite{DBLP:journals/jacm/ChenDT09,DBLP:journals/siamcomp/DaskalakisGP09}, we cannot expect a universal learnt policy to be polynomial-time for unrestricted inputs.
+However, worst-case "PPAD-hard instances" are very pathological so there is every possibility for good performance over many reasonable distributions over games.

-There are two fundamental differences between games and single functions: \textbf{(i)} the solution concept is not the same: in games we are not trying to minimize a function, but to find a NE \footnote{other solution concepts such as stable fixed points have also been investigated \cite{dmg2,dmg}.}. \textbf{(ii)} the update rule should depend on the nature of the game, as discussed in section \ref{sec1} on the mirror behavior of CMWU and MWU. \textbf{(i)} can be dealt with using the concept of \textbf{\col{best response gaps}} in definition \ref{ng}, whose sum $\delta$ is also called "Nash convergence metric" in \cite{nd}.
+There are two fundamental differences between games and single functions: \textbf{(i)} the solution concept is not the same: in games we are not trying to minimize a function, but to find a NE \footnote{other solution concepts exist, such as correlated equilibria.}. \textbf{(ii)} the update rule should depend on the nature of the game, as discussed in section \ref{sec1} on the mirror behavior of CMWU and MWU. \textbf{(i)} can be dealt with using the concept of \textbf{\col{best response gaps}} in definition \ref{ng}, whose sum $\delta$ is also called "Nash convergence metric" in \cite{nd}.
 Indeed, by definition, $(x^*,y^*)$ is a NE if and only if $\delta_1(x^*,y^*)=\delta_2(x^*,y^*)=0$.
 One of the main ideas in this work is to give an answer to \textbf{(ii)} using our concept of game signature in definition \ref{gsig}, which will allow to learn a range of behaviors across the spectrum of games.
 In contrast to classical optimization where a suite of convergent algorithms exist, there is no algorithm that displays last-iterate convergence to NE in the case of general 2P games.
 In the following we consider bimatrix games $(A,B)$ of size $n \times m$, where $x \in \Delta_n$, $y \in \Delta_m$.

 \begin{definition} \col{\textbf{(best response gap)}} The best response gaps of players 1 and 2 are defined as:

 \end{definition}